openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 Note that if you choose to exclude CPU from device candidate list, CPU will not be able to support the initial model compilation stage.
 See more information in [How AUTO Works](#how-auto-works).

+### Checking Target Runtime Devices

+To query the runtime target devices on which the inferences are being executed using AUTO, you can use the `ov::execution_devices` property.
+It must be used with `get_property`, for example:

+@sphinxdirective

+.. tab:: C++

+    .. doxygensnippet:: docs/snippets/AUTO7.cpp
+       :language: cpp
+       :fragment: [part7]

+.. tab:: Python

+    .. doxygensnippet:: docs/snippets/ov_auto.py
+       :language: python
+       :fragment: [part7]

+@endsphinxdirective

 ### Performance Hints for AUTO
 The `ov::hint::performance_mode` property enables you to specify a performance option for AUTO to be more efficient for particular use cases.

-> **NOTE**: Currently, the `ov::hint` property is supported by CPU and GPU devices only.

-#### THROUGHPUT
-This option prioritizes high throughput, balancing between latency and power.
-It is best suited for tasks involving multiple jobs, such as inference of video feeds or large numbers of images.

-> **NOTE**: If no performance hint is set explicitly, AUTO will set THROUGHPUT for devices that have not set `ov::device::properties`.
-For example, if you have both a CPU and a GPU in the system, this command `core.compile_model("AUTO", ov::device::properties("CPU", ov::enable_profiling(true)))` will set THROUGHPUT for the GPU only.
-No hint will be set for the CPU although it's the selected device.
+The default hint for AUTO is `LATENCY`.

 #### LATENCY
 This option prioritizes low latency, providing short response time for each inference job.
 It performs best for tasks where inference is required for a single input image, e.g. a medical analysis of an ultrasound scan image.
 It also fits the tasks of real-time or nearly real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.

+> **NOTE**: If no performance hint is set explicitly, AUTO will set LATENCY for devices that have not set `ov::device::properties`, for example, `ov::device::properties(<DEVICE_NAME>, ov::hint::performance_mode(ov::hint::LATENCY))`.

 @sphinxdirective

 .. _cumulative throughput:

 @endsphinxdirective

+#### THROUGHPUT
+This option prioritizes high throughput, balancing between latency and power.
+It is best suited for tasks involving multiple jobs, such as inference of video feeds or large numbers of images.

 #### CUMULATIVE_THROUGHPUT
 While `LATENCY` and `THROUGHPUT` can select one target device with your preferred performance option, the `CUMULATIVE_THROUGHPUT` option enables running inference on multiple devices for higher throughput.
 With `CUMULATIVE_THROUGHPUT`, AUTO loads the network model to all available devices in the candidate list, and then runs inference on them based on the default or specified priority.